balenaltd/handbook/Scratch-Pad.md

 cat response.base64 | base64 -d | openssl rsautl -verify -inkey users-key.plain.pem -pubin
 ```
 This should print the original random challenge you sent him. i.e if you sent `echo foobarfoobar`, then the above command should print `foobarfoobar`

+If the user's key doesn't match, you'll see
+They may have another SSH key to try.
+If not, it means we don't have a unique way to confirm the account.

+If the key does match, and there's reason to believe that the computer is compromised, the next challenge is to ask the user to confirm private information about their account.
+>Thank you for sending the key.
+We think it's prudent to ask you one more security question.
+Please reply with both the name and device type for an application associated with your account.

+If the key does match, and there's no reason to believe the computer is compromised, log in as the user and disable 2FA.
+>Thank you for confirming.
+I've disabled two-factor authentication for your account.

 **IT IS REALLY IMPORTANT TO VERIFY THE WHOLE STRING**